-But he began a mentorship with a group of local businessmen with their own hidden agenda: to influence the lost for Christ.
+So he joined a mentorship program with a group of local businessmen.
+They, too, had one main goal: to influence the lost for Christ.
 And it worked!
-Through this mentorship, the course of Howard’s life changed dramatically.
-He soon began an in-depth study of what the Bible has to say about money and possessions.
+Through this mentorship program, the course of Howard’s spiritual, professional and personal life changed forever.
+Before long, he began to explore what the Bible had to say about money and possessions.

 “That year-long experience radically changed me and the lens through which I look at life,” he said.
 “I’ve been focused on teaching people about stewardship ever since.”